n0tion/n0tion.github.io/_posts/2019-08-30-making-elements-disappear-at-runtime-with-puppeteer.md

 ---
 layout: post
-title: "Making Elements Disappear At Runtime"
+title: "Making Elements Disappear At Runtime With Puppeteer"
 ---
 Sometimes we find ourselves needing to make changes at runtime.
 This is something I've been encountering more as I get into automation via Puppeteer, albeit it's not a common development task for me.